 Plagiarism is, at its most basic, the act of passing someone else’s work off as your own.
 It usually involves copying someone else’s work, text, content, however you want to describe it, without pointing out that you’ve copied it or referencing it back to the original work.

 In my work, plagiarism is found most often in student work and business marketing content such as websites and blogs.
-This post is about student work, and I will be discussing business content in another post.
+This post is about student work, and I discuss business content in another post.

 Plagiarism in academic work